GuildWorks/titech-2023/docs/Bubble1/Bubble1-en.md

 ---

-- Select the element type (text, number, date, etc.) for the `Field type`!
+- Select the element type (text, number, date, etc.) for the `Field type`.

 ![bg right h:450px](images/2021-11-07-12-17-50.png)

 ---

-- In Adalo, you could specify a relationship between types from Relationship
+- In Adalo, you can specify a relationship between types from the `Relationship` field.
-- In Bubble, registered types are also displayed in the `Field type` field.
+- In Bubble, the registered types are also displayed in the `Field type` field, so you can select the type you want to associate with it, as in Adalo.

 ![bg right h:450px](images/2021-11-07-12-17-50.png)